sap-tutorials/abap-core-development/tutorials/abap-s4hanacloud-purchasereq-enhance-shop/abap-s4hanacloud-purchasereq-enhance-shop.md

      ![preview](order.png)

- 3. Make use of the value help for orderered item and select one.
+ 3. Make use of the value help for ordered item and select one.
 Add also the ordered quantity and click **Create**.

      ![preview](order2.png)